Children’s Mental Health Matters

-As students in our community prepare to return to the classroom, we want to remind you that children and teenagers also face mental health challenges.
+As students in our community have settled into their back-to-school routine, we want to remind you that children and teenagers also face mental health challenges.
 We need to recognize and treat the mental health of our youth just like we do their physical health.

 If there is a concern that a child you know may be experiencing a mental health issue, it’s important to seek help from a doctor or mental health professional.
-Treating mental health concerns early can help prevent it from developing into a more serious condition in the future.
+Treating mental health concerns early can help prevent them from developing into a more serious conditions in the future.

 There are situations and behavioral issues that can signal that something serious might be happening with a child’s mental health.
 Here are a few common warning signs: